lin-stephanie/astro-antfustyle-theme/src/content/shorts/clear-astro-cache.md

 search: true
 ---

-If you update `plugins/index.ts` or `src/content/schema.ts`, but `pnpm dev` does not reflect the changes, try deleting these cache directories first:
+If you update `plugins.ts` or `src/schema.ts`, but `pnpm dev` does not reflect the changes, try deleting these cache directories first:

 - `.astro/`
 - `node_modules/.astro/`